 We believe each life is precious and unique.
 We stand against war and violence and work to eliminate their root causes, including ignorance, racism, hatred and oppression.
 We are committed to creating peace.

 FAST (Financial Aid for School Tuition) is a need based financial aid analysis service provided by Independent School Management, which helps to ensure that our review to establish financial need adheres to national standards.
 FAST is designed to be responsive to families.
 It is flexible in terms of the information it accommodates and allows families to represent their own particular circumstances accurately.
-To ease the online application process, FAST provides 24/7 help desk support.

-FAST processes aid applications and suggests to GFS a recommended financial aid amount based on a calculation of a family’s income, assets, debts and obligations, size of family, tuitions paid elsewhere, and any other financial information shown on the applicant’s federal and state tax returns, W-2s and accompanying schedules, as well as final paychecks from employers.
+FAST processes all financial aid applications and provides to GFS a recommended financial aid amount based on a calculation of a family’s income, assets, debts and obligations, size of family, tuitions paid elsewhere, and any other financial information shown on the applicant’s federal and state tax returns, W-2s and accompanying schedules, as well as final paychecks from employers.
 The GFS Financial Aid Committee will use the suggested award calculation from FAST as a guideline in its consideration of a family’s demonstrated financial need.